 The average price of a property in Bonfim is €1.121 per sqm, whereas in Campanhã it is €801 per sqm.
 This is considered lower than the average.

 Campanhã and Bonfim are completely rehabilitated and have become the most popular territory for those who have some connection to the arts.
 It is also the ideal area for those looking for old houses to recover.
-There is a lot happening there and there are still opportunities that are already scarce in other parts of the city.
+There is a lot going on here and there are still opportunities that are already scarce in other parts of the city.
 Since Bonfim is an old industrial area, it is full of factories to rehabilitate.
 Architects are turning industrial spaces into real works of art to live in.

 Most property to buy around Greater Porto is located in coastal parishes.